 \paragraph{Our results: Well-behaved model.} It is not obvious that this game is well defined: how can two players decide their motion continuously and instantaneously on the past motion of each other?
 In contrast to most two-player games where the players take discrete turns, so each move can easily depend on all past moves, this game involves effectively infinitesimal alternation between the players' moves.
-This difficulty was partially addressed by Bollob\'as et al.~\cite{Bollobas-Leader-Walters-2012} in the context of the Lion and Man problem, by giving a very natural definition of ``winning strategy'' which can fully depend on exactly the past behavior of the opponent.
-Unfortunately, they also showed that this definition actually allows \emph{both} players to have a winning strategy (at least in some scenarios), essentially because two strategies do not have a well-defined outcome of playing against each other.
+This difficulty was partially addressed by Bollob\'as et al.~\cite{Bollobas-Leader-Walters-2012} in the context of the Lion and Man problem, by giving a natural definition of ``winning strategy'' which can fully depend on the past (and in some sense the present) behavior of the opponent.
+Unfortunately, they also showed that this definition (without further restrictions, at least in some scenarios) actually allows \emph{both} players to have a winning strategy, essentially because two strategies do not have a well-defined outcome of playing against each other.

+We prove an analogous result for the no-capture pursuit--escape game: under definitions of winning strategy analogous to \cite{Bollobas-Leader-Walters-2012}, the escaper always wins (assuming the exit set is at least one-dimensional).
+But notably, under this strategy, when the escaper exits, their distance to the pursuer can be arbitrarily small, depending on how quickly the pursuer responds.

-One of our major contributions is defining ``winning strategy'' so that, in very general scenarios and without artificially restricting strategies, exactly one player has a winning strategy.
-Indeed, we show that there is a \defn{critical speed ratio} $r^* \ge 0$ (possibly $\infty$) such that the escaper wins if and only if $r < r^*$ and the pursuer wins if and only if $r \geq r^*$.
+Thus we turn to an alternate definition of ``winning'' the pursuit--escape game: the escaper must exit at a distance of at least $\epsilon > 0$ from the pursuer, for a uniform constant $\epsilon$ that does not depend on the pursuer's strategy (in particular, how quickly they respond).
+We prove that this definition guarantees that exactly one player wins, in very general scenarios.
+Indeed, we show that there is a \defn{critical speed ratio} $r^* \ge 0$ (possibly $\infty$) such that the escaper wins if and only if $r < r^*$ and the pursuer wins if and only if $r \geq r^*$ (for finite~$r^*$).
 The \defn{pursuit--escape problem} thus asks to determine $r^*$, given domains $D_\escaper,D_\pursuer$ and exit set $\Exit$.